Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Results

 We focus on the ground-state electronic structure of group III nitride surfaces modified with nanoclusters, which is a fundamental component for controlling interfacial charge separation and provides a clear benchmark for more complex photocatalytic modeling \cite{samanta2022, mou2023}.
 Although the schematic in Fig.~\ref{fig:Dataset} illustrates a broader range of possible facets and environments, the present dataset is limited to the (110) orientation, which is nonpolar along the surface normal but polar in-plane \cite{zhong2020}.
 Future extensions will incorporate additional polar and semi-polar surfaces, as well as water-covered and defect-containing configurations \cite{alqahtani2016, krishnan2017, xiao2023, zhong2020, fathabadi2025}.

-Figure~\ref{fig:Dataset} summarizes the constructed dataset.
-All stable six-atom nanoclusters were deposited on GaN-based (110) slabs and subsequently relaxed using a consistent computational workflow (see Appendix~\ref{sec:ap_methods}).
-After relaxation, the nanoclusters adopt three distinct geometrical motifs: attached, deformed, and dissociated.
+Fig.~\ref{fig:Dataset} summarizes the constructed dataset.
+All stable six-atom nanoclusters were deposited on GaN-based (110) slabs and subsequently relaxed using a consistent computational workflow (see Sec.~\ref{sec:ap_methods}).
+After relaxation, the nanoclusters adopt three distinct geometrical motifs: attached, deformed, and dissociated, which are color coded in the periodic table shown in Fig.~\ref{fig:Dataset}.
 The attached and deformed configurations, which correspond to stable interfacial bonding without fragmentation, form the focus of the present spatially resolved electronic-structure analysis.
+Overall, the final dataset comprises 127 unique stable adsorption configurations with complete descriptor sets, obtained by relaxing 55 candidate six-atom nanoclusters on 518-atom GaN, In$_{0.25}$Ga$_{0.75}$N, and Sc$_{0.25}$Ga$_{0.75}$N (110) supercells and retaining attached or deformed motifs for subsequent DFT calculations and descriptor-based analysis.